MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

 There are five primary sections of data within the results page.

-- **Training model performance:** Grades A, B, or C indicate the performance of the prediction and can help you make the decision to use the results stored in the output entity.
+- **Model performance:** Grades A, B, or C indicate the performance of the prediction and can help you make the decision to use the results stored in the output entity.

   :::image type="content" source="media/product-recommendation-modelperformance.PNG" alt-text="Image of the model performance result with the grade A.":::